 Instructions

-• Heat oven to 350°F and spray a 2-quart casserole dish with cooking spray.
+• Heat the oven to 350°F and spray a 2-quart casserole dish with cooking spray.

 • Cook pasta to al denté (per package directions), drain, and rinse with cool water.
-Lay the shells, open-side down, on a paper, to allow to dry while preparing the other ingredients.
+Lay the shells, open-side down, on a paper towel to dry while preparing the other ingredients.

 • Add the ground beef to the skillet and cook, breaking the beef apart, until lightly browned.
 If there is just a small amount of rendered fat in the pan, no need to drain.

-• Add taco seasoning, cream cheese, salt, black pepper, ¼ cup taco sauce and ½ cup shredded cheese to the beef mixture and stir well.
+• Add taco seasoning, cream cheese, salt, black pepper, 1 tbsp cilantro, ¼ cup taco sauce, and ½ cup shredded cheese to the beef mixture and stir well.

 • Cook 2-3 minutes, over medium-low heat, until mixture is hot and cheese has melted.
 Remove from heat.